 “The future demand for lithium is truly staggering….
 Battery demand is rising at the rate of one to two new lithium mines per year, growing to two to three mines per year by 2020.” — Mike Kobler, CEO, American Lithium, exploring lithium mining in Southern Nevada

 Lithium Americas is a Vancouver, Canadian-based company.
-They want to mine 5,000 acres using an open pit which would be roughly one mile across and two miles wide.
-The mine would burn around 11,300 gallons of diesel fuel per day.
-It would provide up to 25% of global lithium supply.
+They have begun construction of a mine spanning 5,000 acres including an open pit that will be roughly one mile across and two miles wide.
+The mine will burn around 11,300 gallons of diesel fuel per day.
+It will provide up to 25% of global lithium supply.

 - Lithium is present at 2000-9000 ppm (0.2-0.9%)

 - Producing one ton of lithium will require strip mining and processing between ~110 and 500 tons of Earth.